Lynchburg Virginia and the Percival's Island Nature Trail, a Pictorial Visit.

-We try to walk at least 4-5 miles a day, at least five days a week.
+My Wife and I do try to walk at least 4-5 miles a day, at least five days a week.

 These walks keep us healthier, of course, and just walking among the many trees, plants and the occasional flowers turns what could be a boring task into a true joy for us.

 So, we search out trails that are not just long enough for us, but very scenic if possible.